score-json/nlohmann_json/TSF/trustable/assertions/TA-BEHAVIOURS_CONTEXT.md

 - List of Expectations
   - **Answer**: The Expectations are provided via JLEX-01 and JLEX-02.
 - Argument of sufficiency for break-down of expected behaviour for all Expectations
-  - **Answer**: TODO: Create a new statement JLS-56 about sufficiency of break-down and reference JLEX-01 and JLEX-02.
+  - **Answer**: See JLS-56.
 - Validation and verification of expected behaviour
-  - **Answer**: The validation and verification of expected behaviour is done via the evidence provided for all the statements below JLEX-01 and JLEX-02 in the trustable graph.
-TODO reference JLS-03.
+  - **Answer**: The validation and verification of expected behaviour is done via the evidence provided for all the statements below JLEX-01 and JLEX-02 in the trustable graph, in addition to JLS-03.

 **Confidence scoring**